justinwangdev/mhs-app/ReadMe.md

 ### 1. Query Dispatch Lists

 ![query](./demos/queryDemo.gif)
-* **Mobile Device Friendly Data Display:** Each page represents a container, and each row shows which procedure it went through and displays it weight before/after that procedure.
+* **Mobile Device Friendly Data Display:** Each page represents a container, and each row shows which procedure it went through and displays its weight before/after that procedure.
 * **Product Parameter** On the top of the screen, parameters of the product would be shown.
 * **Error Detection:** Error detection for every input field in this app.